 You can use evidence such as newspaper clippings or written quotes to back up your claim.

-If the pawnbroker doesn’t respond or you don’t manage to sort out the problem within eight weeks, you can take your complaint to the FOS, who may be able to take further action.
+If the pawnbroker doesn’t respond or you don’t manage to sort out the problem within eight weeks, you can take your complaint to the FOS, who might be able to take further action.

-You can take a pawnbroker to the Small Claims Court but there are fees to pay and there is always a risk that the settlement reached may not be what you want.
+You can take a pawnbroker to the Small Claims Court but there are fees to pay and there is always a risk that the settlement reached might not be what you want.